 AudioQuest DragonFly Red/Cobalt

-Perfect solution for desktop and phone users
+The perfect solution for desktop and phone users

-This little flash drive sized wonder is the perfect solution for that person who not only doesn’t want to deal with separate DACs, but also can’t be bothered with a wire either.
+This little flash drive-sized wonder is the perfect solution for that person who not only doesn’t want to deal with separate DACs but also can’t be bothered with a wire either.
 Enter the DragonFly Red.

 The DragonFly will improve your audio experience immensely across the board, providing a crisp, neutral presentation with plenty of air and spacing around the instruments.

 If you’ll be pairing it with a phone, you will need an adapter.